markhm/d3_tree/tree/v4/README.md

 - Node height slider not yet connected, seems unclear where.
 Needs tweaking based on the the overall container constraints?
 Could use Fisheye effect, as shown <a href="https://www.youtube.com/watch?v=C2HlrfHvStM">here</a>.
 - Nodes do not expand from themselves, which makes the transition suboptimal.
 Mike's <a href="https://bl.ocks.org/mbostock/4339083">v3 example</a> is more convincing.
 - Wheel-scroll down (dragging with two fingers down on macOS) zooms out, rather than in.
 I would like to reverse this to align with the prefuse.org default.
 - Axes implementation (appendAxes() function) needs to be shown in the tree svg, rather than be added in a separate svg (when turned on). <a href="https://bl.ocks.org/mbostock/6123708">This example</a> will be helpful, as well as <a href="https://bl.ocks.org/mbostock/db6b4335bf1662b413e7968910104f0f">this one</a>.
+- Vertical space between nodes is not large enough and should be based on the size of the dataset. <a href="https://javascript.tutorialhorizon.com/2014/09/15/render-a-d3-tree-with-a-minimum-distance-between-the-tree-nodes/">This example</a> provides help.

 Feature backlog:
 - ~~CSS styles to be fixed, fonts to be aligned.~~